pietvanzoen/piet.me/_posts/blog/2016-03-20-lodash-knockout-and-functional-programming-with-kompose.md

 Going the extra functional mile
 ---

 Like `_.map`, passing a path to `kp.computedMap` is a convenience feature that creates an iteratee function using `kp.property`.
-You can also pass your own iteratee to `kp.computedMap`.
+You can also pass your own iteratee function to `kp.computedMap`.
 Instead of everyone's age, say we wanted a computed that calculated everyone's "[half your age plus seven](https://www.youtube.com/watch?v=7dsVYswSfow)" age.

 Let's start with the long(ish)form: